skilld-labs/drupal-theme-generator/README.md

 - [Components](https://www.drupal.org/project/components)
 - [Component connector](https://www.drupal.org/project/component_connector)

-However if you don't want/need to get full experience of usage of our component connector initiative and want just to try theme as it is - you can remove all `dependencies` from `your_theme.info.yml` file except of `components:components` and just enable the theme in Drupal.
+However if you don't want/need to get full experience of the usage of component connector module and want just to try theme as it is - you can remove all `dependencies` from `your_theme.info.yml` file except of `components:components`.

 ### Purposes of generated theme

-Goal of generated theme and our initiative is to implement a whole design system in components and integrate them in Drupal natively.
+Goal of generated theme is to implement a whole design system in components and integrate them in Drupal natively.

 <strong>As a front-end developer you can not be an architect of Drupal web-site, no matter which experience you have.</strong>
 The architect
 of project can be defined only with communication between all involved persons - project managers, back-end and front-end developers, all together.
 That means when front-end developer want to create one or another component - he should think first how this component will be integrated in Drupal - as a `theme`, `layout`, `suggestion` or `ui_patterns` way.
-If front-end developer sure its `my-selectbox` component should be applied to core theme hook `select` - there is no problem with it, so front-end developer can just move its component into `suggestions` folder ([Read again about our integration](https://git.drupalcode.org/project/component_connector) if you don't clearly understand why `suggestions` folder).
+If front-end developer sure its `my-selectbox` component should be applied to core theme hook `select` - there is no problem with it, so front-end developer can just move its component into `suggestions` folder ([Read again about component connector integration](https://git.drupalcode.org/project/component_connector) if you don't clearly understand why `suggestions` folder).
 But if front-end developer can't guess what this component will be in Drupal - a component should be placed in `uncategorized` folder and wait for its usage.
 When back-end developer will start to work on this subject - he can decide how component can be integrated in Drupal and move it from `uncategorized` folder to the one of other folders.

 However, it was recommended usage.
-But you also may not use our integration at all.
+But you also may not use described integration at all.
 There is always available folders:
 - `templates/overrides` for your twig overrides
 - `css/` for storing styles
 - `js/` for javascript